 But according to New Polity’s episode on prices, “A merchant starts with money, buys a product, sells the product and then is left with additional money… that is not okay.”

 Consider 1780s France.
 Each county and duchy had its own import and export duties.
-This diminished arbitrage opportunity and kept production quite local.
+This diminished arbitrage opportunity forced production to stay local.
 It was a localist dream!
-Except for the constant grain shortages, high prices, and local monopolies, which led to conspiracies that the crown was secretly hoarding grain, to civil unrest, and to… you get the picture.
+Except for the constant grain shortages, high prices, and local monopolies, which led to conspiracies that the crown was secretly hoarding grain, to civil unrest, and to guillotines… you get the picture.
 It’s one example, but I think it is salient and instructive.
 Allowing money and goods to flow to where they are most needed is generally helpful to people in their own estimation.

 - A Paraphrase: “Mises says that the economy must be based upon self-interest and scarcity.
 Hobbes says that the state must be based upon violence and scarcity, therefore our modern liberal state is based upon an anthropology of self-interest and violence to neighbor through the profit motive.”